 Go over the ranking breakdown for more information about the selection of the most popular Criminology degree programs.

 It's hard to find a better school than Indiana State University if you want to pursue Criminology as a major.
-Students who graduate from the Criminology program make around $31,022 for their early career, and $76,432 in their mid career.
+Indiana State University Criminology students make 12.9% more than the typical Criminology student.
 Positioned in Terre Haute, Indiana, this college is a good final choice for students who enjoy the thrill of a popular city.

 Valparaiso University is a good decision for students pursuing a Criminology degree.
-After graduation, Criminology students generally make about $35,731 in their early careers.
+Graduates from the Criminology major at Valparaiso University get 5.8% above the the standard college graduate in this field.
 The destination of Valparaiso, Indiana, is satisfactory for individuals who desire a less busy, suburban area.

 Butler University is among your top options if you're planning on studying Criminology.
-Criminology students from Butler University earn a boost of about 1.9% above the typical income of Criminology graduates.
+Soon after getting their bachelor's degree, Criminology students usually make an average of $36,067 in the first five years of their career.
 The setting in a big city is great for students trying to find adequate chances for social networking, experience, and exploration.